NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Sewer Ooze.md

     desc: "`pf2:1` Pseudopod +9 ()\n__Damage__  1d6 + 1 bludgeoning 1d4 acid"

   - name: "Filth Wave"
-    desc: "`pf2:1`  **Frequency** once per minute\n**Effect** The sewer ooze unleashes a wave of filth, covering all creatures in a 20-foot emanation.
-Each creature in the area must succeed at a DC 17 Reflex check save or take 1d4 acid damage and take a –10-foot penalty to its Speeds for 1 minute (on a critical failure, the creature also falls [[Conditions/Prone|Prone]]).\nA creature can spend an Interact action to clean someone off, decreasing the Speed penalty by 5 feet with each action.\n[[Bestiary Effects/Effect_ Filth Wave|Effect: Filth Wave]]"
+    desc: "`pf2:1`  **Frequency** once per minute\n* * *\n\n**Effect** The sewer ooze unleashes a wave of filth, covering all creatures in a 20-foot emanation.
+Each creature in the area must succeed at a DC 17 Reflex check save or take 1d4 acid damage and take a –10-foot penalty to its Speeds for 1 minute (on a critical failure, the creature also falls [[Conditions/Prone|Prone]]).\n\nA creature can spend an Interact action to clean someone off, decreasing the Speed penalty by 5 feet with each action.\n\n[[Bestiary Effects/Effect_ Filth Wave|Effect: Filth Wave]]"

 ```